+This command sets up automatic fan control based on a target temperature to operate without host intervention.
 A CFA835 with one or more attached FBSCABs can be configured to automatically control fan power levels based upon the temperature of an attached DOW temperature sensor.
-The CFA835 will slow down or speed up the specified fan (attached to an FBSCAB) to attempt to maintain a set target temperature.
+The CFA835 will slow down or speed up the specified fan to attempt to maintain a set target temperature.

 Once configured, the CFA835+FBSCAB will continue to automatically control fan speed without host/user intervention.
-Automatic Fan Control is one of the items stored by Store Current State As Boot State (command 4), so the CFA835 can resume automatic fan control as soon as power is applied.
+Automatic Fan Control is stored by Store Current State As Boot State (command 4), so the CFA835 can resume automatic fan control as soon as power is applied.